j-cousino/project-ideas/distplm.md

 ## Initial thoughts

 Git repositoties contain many files.
-Just like the required information for a mechanical part may be stored in many different types of files.
+But individuale files don't require there own trackable history.
+In a system designed for mechanical parts a repo may contain many end items whose individual versions need to be tracked.
+A branch would referance particular versions of these items.